birgit2704/game-hub-js/README.md

-same as my game-hub repository but with JavaSript insted of TypeScript
+same as my game-hub repository but with JavaSript instead of TypeScript